What does ARV stand for?

 Are there any other important points worth mentioning?

 Yes.
 You need to be aware of holding costs, loan costs, closing costs and administrative fees when analyzing a potential real estate deal.
 It is surprisingly common for people to ignore these costs when analyzing the potential profit, they can make in a fix and flip.

 Fortunately, we have a very detailed Deal Analyzer which lists all the most common costs incurred during a typical fix and flip, together with the expected loan repayments.
 This can help you form a concrete understanding of a deal’s potential profitability.

 At this point it should be pretty clear that working out the after repair value of a property is a fundamental skill for fix and flip investors to develop.
 Using comparable sales of similar properties in close proximity to your investment property represents the gold standard for calculating ARV.

-Moreover, it should also be clear that in order to use the 70% rule to calculate a profitable bid price on the property, you need to workout the ARV first.
-That is why these two tools are so often used together to complete a comparative market analysis of an invesment property.
+Moreover, it should also be clear that in order to use the 70% rule to calculate a profitable bid price on the property, you need to work out the ARV first.
+That is why these two tools are so often used together to complete a comparative market analysis of an investment property.

 Frequently Asked Questions:

 70 of ARV means that you shouldn’t pay more than 70% of the after repair value when purchasing a house to fix and flip.
 Importantly, you also need to deduct the repair costs before settling on the final offer price.
 The underlying concern of this question is how much you should pay for the property.
 Based on this, it makes sense to consult the 70 percent rule again: